flyingmachine/brave-clojure-web/content/writing-macros.md

 So, a macro is a tool for transforming an arbitrary data structure into one which can be evaluated by Clojure.
-This allows you to introduce new syntax.
-The result is that you can write code which is more concise and meaningful.

-Recall the `->` threading macro:
+This allows you to introduce new syntax so that you can write code which is more concise and meaningful.
+For example, here are two versions of a function, one that doesn't use the `->` threading macro and one that does:

 ```clojure
 ;; vanilla Clojure